vuex-orm/vuex-orm/README.md

 ### Creating Records to the Vuex Store

-You can use `create` mutation to create a new record in Vuex Store.
+You can use `create` action to create a new record in Vuex Store.
 Let's say we want to save a single post data to the store.

 ```js
 // Assuming this data structure is the response from the API backend.